Free Consultation | Call 24/7

 Arizona’s industrial history, defined by decades of mining, military operations, construction, and power generation, left a legacy that continues to produce mesothelioma diagnoses today.
 Workers who spent careers in these industries, and the families who lived with them, are still confronting the consequences of asbestos exposure that happened long ago.
 If you have received a mesothelioma diagnosis, you have the right to hold the companies responsible for that exposure accountable.

 At Throneberry Law Group, we represent mesothelioma victims and their families throughout Arizona.
-Attorney Michael Throneberry has dedicated more than 20 years to asbestos litigation, bringing both deep legal experience and a personal understanding of this illness to every case.
-Our mesothelioma lawyers handle Arizona claims from consultation through resolution, with the kind of direct, personal attention that matters when the stakes are this high.
+Attorney Michael Throneberry has dedicated more than 20 years to mesothelioma litigation, bringing both deep legal experience and a personal understanding of this illness to every case.
+Our Arizona mesothelioma lawyers handle claims from consultation through resolution, with the kind of direct, personal attention that matters when the stakes are this high.
+There are no upfront costs to work with us.
+We operate on a contingency fee basis, meaning you pay nothing unless we recover compensation on your behalf.

 Asbestos Exposure Across Arizona

 That history of exposure was never limited to mine workers.
 Asbestos moved from Arizona’s deposits into the materials that built homes, schools, hospitals, and military installations across the state.
 Workers in construction, power generation, aerospace, and manufacturing all encountered it regularly.
-Because mesothelioma has a latency period of 20 to 50 years between initial exposure and diagnosis, cases tied to twentieth-century work are still actively being filed today.
+According to the CDC, the latency period between initial asbestos exposure and mesothelioma development typically ranges from 20 to 40 years, which is why cases tied to twentieth-century work are still actively being filed today.

 Arizona Industries and Sites With Known Asbestos Exposure